MyJineng/Healthcare-ETL/README.md

 The project focuses on the following relationships:

 # Income and healthcare expenditure:
-This analysis explores how income levels affect spending on Medicaid.
+This analysis explores how income levels affect spending on Medicaid in addition to Medicaid Expansion Adoption (ACA) The Data shows a weak relationship between Medicaid Expansion and Medicaid spending.
 # Health insurance types:
 The project compares expenditures across different health insurance categories, including Medicare, Medicaid, and Private Insurance.
 # Regional health expenditure: